South Africa national rugby union team: 2023 Rugby World Cup

-Crest and colours
+Crest, colours and jersey

 Team name and emblem

-Paul Roos's team had first introduced the Springbok in 1906–07 tour of Britain in an attempt to prevent the British press from inventing their own name.
-At this point in time, it promoted a measure of unity among white English and Afrikaans-speaking players after the two Anglo-Boer Wars of the late 19th century.
-Although the Springbok was adopted briefly by the first coloured national rugby team in 1939 and by their first black counterparts in 1950, it became exclusively associated with segregated sporting codes afterwards.
+Paul Roos's team first introduced the Springbok emblem during their 1906–07 tour of Britain to prevent the British press from inventing their own name for the team.
+At that time, the emblem promoted unity among white English and Afrikaans-speaking players following the two Anglo-Boer Wars of the late 19th century.
+Although the Springbok was briefly adopted by the first coloured national rugby team in 1939 and by their first black counterparts in 1950, it soon became exclusively associated with segregated sporting codes.

-South African rugby officials in particular, and the national rugby team itself, have an historical association with racism from 1906 on.
-The Springbok was regarded as representing both the exclusion of players who were not designated white under apartheid legislation, and by extension of apartheid itself.
-The first Springboks initially refused to play against a Devon side that included Jimmy Peters, the first black player to represent England.
-Legendary official, national coach, and Springbok scrumhalf Danie Craven had acquiesced with government officials who had demanded that Māori players be excluded from visiting All Black teams.
-Craven had also indicated that the Springbok was exclusively tied to the white identity of the national rugby team.
+From 1906 onwards, South African rugby officials and the national team were historically linked with racism.
+The Springbok emblem symbolised the exclusion of non-white players under apartheid, representing apartheid itself.
+Initially, the first Springboks refused to play against a Devon side that included Jimmy Peters, the first black player to represent England.
+Notable figures like Danie Craven, a legendary official, national coach, and Springbok scrumhalf, reluctantly complied with government demands to have Māori players excluded from the visiting All Black teams.
+Craven also asserted that the Springbok was intrinsically tied to the white identity of the national rugby team.